Home | About The FVZA | Dr. Hugo Pecos, Director

 Ask Dr. Pecos

 During his days as an Instructor at the FVZA Academy, Dr. Pecos enjoyed nothing more than answering questions from students.
-Retirement has done little to dim that passion.
-Therefore, he'd like to offer you the opportunity to ask any questions you have about vampires and zombies.
-New questions and answers will be posted periodically, while the old questions and answers will be archived for easy reference.
+Retirement did little to dim that passion.
+Collected here are actual questions that Dr. Pecos fielded and answered in the years before he passed away.
+Though Dr. Pecos is gone, we will continue to do our best to answer any queries you may have.
+New questions and answers will be posted periodically; old questions and answers are archived below.

 Question(s):